Samsung/tizen-docs/docs/training/web/wearable-watch/first-app-watch-ww.md

     a.
 The needles can be created using the `renderNeedle()` method.

       To create the needle as a triangle or a polygon, assign the coordinate of the beginning point with the `moveTo()` method.
 To        assign the rest of the points of the triangle or polygon, use        the `lineTo()` method, which defines the position of the next        connecting vertex.
 You can also adjust the size of each clock        needle with the `lineTo()` method.

-      ``` {.prettyprint}
+      ```javascript
         function renderNeedle(angle, radius) {
             'use strict';
             ctx.save();